NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs/character.md

   <summary>RF Flag Values</summary>

   - `00000001` - COLOR
-  - `00000002` - TYAKURASUB: Meter drain
+  - `00000002` - TYAKURASUB: This attack subtracts chakra from the opponent
-  - `00000004` - HAZIKI: Allows kunai deflect Neji 2X
+  - `00000004` - HAZIKI: This attack can repel projectiles (Neji 2X)
   - `00000008` - HAZIKIR
   - `00000010` - ALLGUARD: Guards all sides when DEF is active
   - `00000020` - EFTREV: Removes GFX
   - `00000040` - TARGETDIRA
-  - `00000080` - GCANCELCHK: Hyuuga cancel, must be on at the start of the move
+  - `00000080` - GCANCELCHK: This move is Hyuuga-cancellable and will be checking for a Hyuuga-cancel input before active frames.
-  - `00000100` - GCANCELOK: Appears after you confirm the cancel, is set on the cancel frame
+  - `00000100` - GCANCELOK: A Hyuuga-cancel animation can initiate as soon as the frame after this flag appears.
-  - `00000200` - GCANCEL: Shows until a cancel can be done
+  - `00000200` - GCANCEL: The game puts this flag down if a Hyuuga-cancel has been input while GCANCELCHK is active.
+Initiates a Hyuuga-cancel when paired with flag GCANCELOK.
   - `00000400` - GATTACK
   - `00000800` - NKAWARIMI: Applies confusion on damage (Used by Tsunade)
   - `00001000` - AUTOMOTION